 We have an early breakfast at the hotel and in the morning drive to Jaipur (238 km 6 hours approximately) en route visiting Fatehpur Sikri.
 The ghost city Fatehpur Sikri was built in red sandstone by Emperor Akbar the Great in 1569 and deserted 14 years later because its water supply failed.
 Its glorious courtyards and palaces conjure up dreams of the mysterious past.
 There's the imperial Jami Masjid, the tomb of Shaik Salim Chisti who predicted the birth of Akbar's son Jehangir, the Panch Mahal, a strange building which resembles a Buddhist temple, a cloistered courtyard which was the Hall of Public Audience and the Pachchisi paved with black and white where the Emperor played chess using slave girls as figurines.
 We arrive in Jaipur by lunch time.

-In the afternoon we visit to the Rambagh Polo Ground to witness a colourful procession.
-We enjoy a two night stay at Hotel Bissau Palace Heritage (or similar accommodation).
+We enjoy a two night stay at Hotel Mandawa Haveli (or similar accommodation).
 We have dinner at the hotel and overnight in Jaipur.

 After breakfast at the hotel, we head out for a morning excursion to the Amber Fort, the honey coloured fortress-palace in the Aravalli Hills just north of the town centre.
 The sombre exterior belies the richness of the royal apartments, which open to striking views of the gorge.
 The Hall of Victory presents a galaxy of decorative art - panels of alabaster with fine inlay work of the tenderness hues and the intriguing Chamber of Mirrors.
 Following our morning spent at the Amber Fort our trip will conclude with a transfer either the airport of the railway station.